Letter from the President

-Hemptown is growing some of the finest hemp in the world to meet the global demand for cannabinoid-based products.
-Farmland spanning three states, product manufacturing capability and a strong leadership team are the pillars for Hemptown’s growth model as the Company pushes into the consumer-packaged goods sectors with top quality white label and branded product lines for the consumer market.
-Hemptown’s fully operational (FDA-licensed and cGMP certified) nutraceutical manufacturing facility in Oregon gives the company a strong leadership position in a global market that continues to grow exponentially.
+Hemptown is a diversified company, growing some of the finest hemp in the world to meet the global demand for cannabinoid-based products.
+Our farmland in Oregon is known for growing the finest hemp flower and biomass in the nation.
+Hemptown’s product manufacturing capability and a strong leadership team are the pillars for Hemptown’s growth model as the Company pushes into the consumer-packaged-goods sector, with top quality white-label and branded product lines for the consumer market.
+Hemptown’s fully operational (FDA-licensed and cGMP certified) manufacturing facility in Oregon gives the company a strong leadership position the rapidly expanding global cannabinoid market.
 For more information, visit www.hemptownusa.com.

 Disclaimer for Forward-Looking Statements

 This news release contains forward-looking statements that involve various risks and uncertainties regarding future events.
-Such forward-looking statements are based on current expectations of management, involve a number of risks and uncertainties, and are not guarantees of future performance of the Elemental, Pragma, and Hemptown (the company).
+Such forward-looking statements are based on current expectations of management, involve a number of risks and uncertainties, and are not guarantees of future performance of the company.
 These statements generally can be identified by the use of forward-looking words such as “may”, “should”, “will”, “could”, “intend”, “estimate”, “plan”, “anticipate”, “expect”, “believe” or “continue”, or the negative thereof or similar variations.
-Forward-looking statements in this President’s letter include statements regarding the Company’s confidence that business will improve as the year progresses, its expectation that it can move most of its inventory in Q3 and Q4, its intent to apply for forgiveness of government loans, its plans to farm exclusively in Oregon this year and its anticipation that there will be less product grown this year and that this will lead to higher prices, its expectation that it will recover its product from a bankrupt processor partner, and its belief that a Swiss processor will take approximately 20,000 pounds of product a month going forward.
+Forward-looking statements in this news release include statements regarding the intention to sell processed crude, isolates and distillates as bulk ingredients and for use in product manufacturing in the Portland facility and the ability of the company to consummate an liquidity event.
 Forward-looking statements are necessarily based on a number of estimates and assumptions that, while considered reasonable, are subject to known and unknown risks, uncertainties and other factors that may cause actual results and future events to differ materially from those expressed or implied by such forward-looking statements.
-Factors that could cause actual results or events to differ materially from current expectations include general market conditions, significant business, competitive, political and social risks and other factors beyond the control of the Company.
-The Company expressly disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise, except as required by applicable law.
+Factors that could cause actual results or events to differ materially from current expectations include general financing and industry market conditions, regulatory risks, trade and supply-chain risks, significant business, competitive, political and social risks and other factors beyond the control of the company.
+The company expressly disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise, except as required by applicable law.